Learn

 Challenging Truisms – Are State Schools Less Expensive Than Private Colleges?

-Several group members indicated, though, these stereotypes don’t always hold up.
+Several group members indicated, though, that these stereotypes don’t always hold up.
 In states with expensive in-state tuition, it may be more sensible for college-bound students to consider out-of-state options.

-Shannon (and others) highlighted the importance of keeping an open mind: “I am learning about schools I never heard of before, and getting ideas for schools that might be more affordable than our schools here in Illinois.”
+Shannon (and others) highlighted the importance of keeping an open mind: “I am learning about schools I never heard of before and getting ideas for schools that might be more affordable than our schools here in Illinois.”

 Additionally, some families find that private schools are generous enough with aid to outcompete their public counterparts.